All staff resumes are now available for review at the front office.

 Email: alethea.alle@heritageacademyaz.com

 Ms. Alethea Allen was born and raised in Denver, Colorado.
-She attended Brigham Young University-Idaho where she received her B.A. in Political Science, emphasis in Foreign Affairs with a minor in International Studies.
-She will receive her Master’s in Secondary Education from ASU in August of 2023.
+She attended BYU-Idaho where she received her B.A. in Political Science.
+She later attended ASU and graduated with a Masters in Secondary Education.
 Ms. Allen has taught at Heritage Academy Maricopa since it opened in 2019.
-Before coming to Heritage Academy she taught for three years in Okeechobee, Florida, 6th-grade ELA and 7th-grade Civics.
+Before coming to Heritage Academy she taught for three years in Okeechobee, Florida teaching 6th-grade ELA and 7th-grade Civics.

 Email: a.atwood@heritageacademyaz.com